hachibu/exploring-javascript-tagged-template-strings/src/transcript.md

-# Notes
-- Good pace.
-I seemed calm and cool.
-So, take a deep breath.
-- Timing is good but double check length.
-- Look at camera.
-- Use the props.
-- Mention useful and useless description in the beginning.
-- Make a joke about the dangers of executing shell commands?
-- Ask questions to reengage audience.
-Introduction is strong but you need some questions for later on.

 ## Slide 1

+Hello, my name is Raymond Sohn

+my pronouns are he/him
-Hello, my name is Raymond Sohn and I'm currently an engineer at Wootric which is a platform for gathering and analyzing customer feedback.
+I write JavaScript at Wootric, which is a platform for gathering and analyzing customer feedback.
 Tonight, we'll be exploring JavaScript Tagged Template Strings.
-By the end of this talk you'll know what they are, how they work and what they are capable of.
+By the end of this talk (hopefully) you'll know what they are, how they works and some of the useful and useless things you can do with them.

-Before we continue, I think it's worth explaining what template strings are because tagged template strings are a more specialized version of template strings.
-In order to understand tagged template strings, you need to understand template strings.

 # Slide 2

-What is a template string?
+What are template strings?

-Template strings are a fairly recent addition to the JavaScript programming language that allows us to mix variables into strings.
+Template strings are a fairly recent addition to JavaScript that allows us to mix variables into strings.

 ## Slide 3